 - Floor heater gas furnaces

 - Lastly, I have often heard people refer to their boiler as a furnace although technically it is a boiler.
-A boiler can either be a hot water boiler or a steam boiler within the gas fired boilers.
+A boiler can either be a hot water boiler or a steam boiler within the gas-fired boilers.

 Efficiency | Gas Furnace Types

 Even the highest AFUE rated furnace is going to lose heat up the stack.
 It is nearly impossible to get 100 percent AFUE out of any gas or oil furnace.
-That is because all oil and gas delivered to a furnace has a small amount of moisture in it.
+That is because all oil and gas delivered to a furnace have a small amount of moisture in it.
 You can also expect some jacket losses.
 Gas typically has a moisture content of 4 to 5 percent.
 Oil depends on the quality of oil purchased, how many additives used in the oil, and the integrity of the oil tank and piping system.
 The end result of all this moisture and additives in the fuels affects the AFUE of the furnace and is the reason why no gas or oil furnace can achieve more than 96 percent efficiency.

 Gas Furnace Types | The Standing Pilot Gas Furnace

 The typical Standing Pilot Gas furnace uses a thermocouple.
 The thermocouple keeps a flame lit 24 hours a day seven days a week.
 The pilot light is manually lit and once lit it should remain lit unless a draft blows it out or the thermocouple fails.
 Thermocouple failure is common but not as common as a draft blowing the pilot light out.
-Typically, whenever a high wind condition the wind could extinguish the pilot light.
+Typically, whenever a high wind conditions the wind could extinguish the pilot light.
 If this happens to you and you are not sure how to relight the pilot light call a professional.

 Always follow the manufacturer’s safety guidelines.
 If you feel comfortable lighting the pilot, carefully do so at your own risk.
 Remember, both natural gas and propane are flammable and can be explosive given the right conditions.
 By nature, natural gas is lighter than air and propane is heavier than air.
 This means that propane will settle in the lowest parts of your dwelling.
 Natural gas will settle or get trapped in higher parts of the dwelling.
 Always keep this in mind and if you smell a rotten egg smell then do not light a match or lighter.
 At least not until the area is safely vented.
 Many gas-fired water heaters use the standing pilot system.